This site is provided and sponsored by

 Bell Hill Road just after Puzzle Creek.
 The road is rutted and scoured out in places,

 but marginally OK for 2-wheel drive.
-There is a sign on the
+A sign on the

-upper gate saying that the landowner accepts no responsibility for any problems with vehicles.
+upper gate warns users that the landowner accepts no responsibility for any problems with vehicles.

 The gate has been padlocked in the past, but is open currently.